cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...
 1. ...

-Find at least three people on your relationship list that will be interested in the resource.
-Send a message to these people with the resource attached or a link to the resource.
-Explain the context and why you send the message and also why you think the resource might be valuable for the recipient.
+Find at least three people on your relationship list that might be interested in the resource.
+Send a message to these people with a link to the resource.
+Explain the context, why you send the message, and also why you think the resource might be valuable for the recipient.

 1. ...
 1. ...